Project W2R Waste to Recycling Residual Waste Treatment Facility

-The Council completed it's procurement for the facility in June 2010 and Veolia ES Aurora Ltd was confirmed as Preferred Bidder for the contract.
+We completed it's procurement for the facility in June 2010 and Veolia ES Aurora Ltd was confirmed as Preferred Bidder for the contract.

-The Council prepared their Final Business Case on the basis of Veolia's bid and this was submitted to and approved by Defra in July 2010.
+We prepared their Final Business Case on the basis of Veolia's bid and this was submitted to and approved by Defra in July 2010.

 The contract was signed with Veolia on 29 July 2010.